brian-springer/about/README.md

 - The real problem lies not in implementing a new process, but in getting people to hold one another accountable to the process.
 In the best companies, everyone holds everyone else accountable—regardless of level or position.  *—Crucial Conversations*
 - It is a paradoxical but profoundly true and important principle of life that the most likely way to reach a goal is to be aiming not at that goal itself but at some more ambitious goal beyond it. *—Arnold Toynbee*
 - Maturity is the ability to reject good alternatives in order to pursue even better ones. *—Ray Dalio*
-- The most important conversations you’ll ever have are the ones you’ll have with yourself*. — David Goggins*
+- The most important conversations you’ll ever have are the ones you’ll have with yourself. *—David Goggins*